dolphin-technologies/MOVE-sample-Android/README.md

 After the credentials have been requested and the app permissions have been obtained from the user, the MOVE SDK will be initialized (see fun buildMoveSdk(moveAuth: MoveAuth) / MoveSdkManager).

-MoveSdk.AuthStateUpdateListener (see MoveSdkManager) is used to update expired authentication credentials.
+MoveSdk.AuthStateUpdateListener (see MoveSdkManager) is used to inform about the status of the authentication credentials.

 With MoveSdk.StateListener / onStateChanged(...) (see MoveSdkManager) it is possible to get the state of the MOVE SDK and visualize it to the user.